LaMari is celebrating hope!

 Your support brings hope to the hurting this Easter.

-“I was hopeless, but now I’ve been renewed.”
+“I was lost, but now I’ve found meaning in life.”

-To read our Fall 2020 issue of Vision, click here.
+To read our Easter 2021 issue of Vision, click here.